We are born into a family and that’s that. We are the offspring of our parents from birth, no matter what happens later.

 Linaje Reiki, a Spanish translation of this article, is available on the ReikiCentral en Espanol page.
 Please share with your Spanish-speaking Reiki colleagues.

-MAINSTREAMING REIKI: Is Reiki Safe? webinar recordings are now available!
-As local regulators become more aware of Reiki practice, it becomes even more critical for Reiki practitioners to discuss safety credibly, without resorting to beliefs.
-Part 1 will help you do that, and Part 2 addresses practitioner safety.
+MAINSTREAMING REIKI audio recordings are now available!
+As local regulators become more aware of Reiki practice, it becomes even more important for Reiki practitioners to discuss concerns such as safety credibly, without resorting to beliefs.